-This procurement policy was formally promulgated and approved by CVCOG's Executive Board of Directors on 09/11/2024.
-The approval signifies the Board's endorsement of the policy's guidelines and procedures, which are designed to ensure effective and transparent procurement practices.
-The policy will be implemented as of the approval date, and all subsequent procurement activities will adhere to its provisions to maintain the highest standards of integrity and compliance.
+This Policy was formally promulgated and approved by CVCOG's Executive Board of Directors (the "Board") on 05/14/2025.
+The approval signifies the Board's endorsement of the Policy's guidelines and procedures, which are designed to ensure effective and transparent procurement practices.
+This Policy will be implemented as of the approval date, and all subsequent procurement activities will adhere to its provisions to maintain the highest standards of integrity and compliance.

-2.2.
-CVCOG ORGANIZATIONAL DOCUMENTS
+3.2.
+CVCOG Organizational Documents

 - a) The CVCOG was established under Texas Local Government Code, Chapter 391, and it authorizes CVCOG to purchase goods and/or services, and to make contracts that incur the liabilities thereof. - b) Furthermore, the Executive Director of the CVCOG is responsible for ensuring that full and accurate accounts of receipts and disbursements are kept.
-Regarding the purchase of goods and/or services, the Board's approval of the Policy shall serve as its delegation of such record-keeping responsibilities to the Procurement Department.
+Regarding the purchase of goods and/or services, the Board's approval of this Policy shall serve as its delegation of such record-keeping responsibilities to the Procurement Department.